-This e-book by Howard Culbertson was originally published as a Nazarene mission book by the Nazarene Publishing House under ISBN number 083-411-4186.
+This ebook by Howard Culbertson was originally published as a Nazarene mission book by what is now The Foundry under ISBN number 083-411-4186.
 It is presented here in updated form.

 One evening I was bumping down a dirt road hugging Haiti's south coast.
 Destination?
 Damassins, a small village where we had a new church.
 Few villages in rural Haiti have electric power.
 All I saw dispelling darkness along the road was an occasional oil lamp or flickering candle.
 When I reached the edge of Damassins, I saw a bright light ahead.
 That puzzled me.
 I didn't think there was electricity in that village.

 Someone must have a small generator, I thought.
 Then, as I got closer, I saw that the light was coming from our church.
 What was shining so brightly that dark, moonless night was not an electric light bulb.
 It was a Coleman lantern hanging from the rafters of the brush arbor.
 As I walked into that brush arbor, I remembered that Approved Special money had helped Damassins buy a Coleman lantern.
 Our global outreach underwritten by World Evangelism Fund had helped plant that church.
 Approved Specials had provided something extra.

 Coleman lanterns work by burning pressurized kerosene on a carbonized cotton mantle.
 I don't know why that produces such a bright light, but it does.
 One Coleman lantern gives off as much light as two 100-watt light bulbs.